goodwithtech/dockle/README.md

 </details>

 ## Specify exit code

-By default, `Dockle` exits with code 0 even if there are some problems.
+By default, `Dockle` exits with code `0` even if there are some problems.

-Use the --exit-code option if you may want to exit with a non-zero exit code.
+Use the `--exit-code` option to exit with a non-zero exit code if any alert were found.

 ```bash
 $ dockle  -exist-code 1 [IMAGE_NAME]